ebanalyse/NERDA/README.md

               transformer = 'bert-base-multilingual-uncased')
 ```

-By default the network architecture (built on top of the transformer) is analogous to the models in [Hvingelby et al. 2020](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.565.pdf).
+By default the network architecture is analogous to that of the models in [Hvingelby et al. 2020](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.565.pdf).

 The model can then be trained/fine-tuned by invoking the `train` method, e.g.